 Chrome for Android is fast, lighter and easy to use.
 If you are a regular Google Chrome user, you may feel the browser has lost its initial pep and it’s not feeling slow on your android device?
-There might numerous reason cause slow down your chrome browser, dependent on your device model, chrome version, or Android version and more.
+There might be numerous reasons cause slow down your chrome browser, dependent on your device model, chrome version, or Android version and more.
 If your Google Chrome browser feeling slow and sluggish, here simple workarounds that would eliminate or remove the most common causes responsible for slowing down Google Chrome on android.

 Speed up chrome on android

 The first step is to restart the browser.
 Yes, it’s that simple, Close the browser and then restart it.
-This will help fix if temporary glitch causing issue.
+This will help fix if temporary glitch causing the issue.